Jerome-Silabs/SE_FAE_team/OpenThread/Applications/CHIP_compile_lighting_example/commision_and_test.md

 sort: 2
 ---

-# Commission the node to the OTBR:
+# Commission the node to the OTBR at thread level:

+This is to test the Thread transport layer is working ok.

+Chip comissioning require a non Thread comissioned device, therefore after this test, the best is to factory reset the device.
+This will be explained at the end of this page.

 ## commission the node :